baali/thrift_js/README.rst

 Overview
 --------

-Simple setup to create HTTP transport in Cpp and using javascript based client to query server.
+Simple setup of cpp based thrift server for JSON protocol and HTTP transport, and a javascript client to interact with it.

 Usage
 -----